Government College Chamba

 The Government College Chamba generally known as Government Post Graduate College, Chamba at Chamba, Himachal Pradesh, India was established in 1958.
-The college is affiliated to Himachal Pradesh University, Shimla and has switched to Choice Based Credit System (CBCS) for Under Graduate classes from academic session 2013-14 under the guidelines of Rashtriya Uchchatar Shiksha Abhiyan (RUSA).
+The college is affiliated to Sardar Patel University Mandi, Shimla and has switched to Choice Based Credit System (CBCS) for Under Graduate classes from academic session 2013-14 under the guidelines of Rashtriya Uchchatar Shiksha Abhiyan (RUSA).
 It has its own examination centre and also has been recognized as the evaluation centre by the university.
 The college was accredited with 'B++' grade by NAAC in August 2022.

 History

 Government College Chamba in Chamba, one of the oldest Princely State in present-day Republic of India was started in 1958 with Arts stream.
 The College is affiliated to Himachal Pradesh University, Shimla.

 Initially, all the classes used to run in the Akhand Chandi Palace of the town.